annafarestrand/informatikk_prosjektarbeid/gr2343/readme.md

 # Group gr2343 repository
 // todo: skjermbilde
 # About
 This code project contains coffee rating, a personal ratingsystem for coffee.
-It allows the user to log, review and browse logged coffee locations.
+It allows the user to log and review coffee locations.

 ## Structure and Maven build
 The project is made with JavaFX, and data is stored and read from JSON-objects.